alex-gru/course-planner/README.md

 Plan your curriculum with this tool.
 The webapp is a MEAN-TS application, based on my [starter project I provide here](https://github.com/alex-gru/docker-MEAN-ts-starter).

 ### Documentation
-This project was realized for the course ``Selected Topics in Software Engineering`` (Supervisor: [Dr. Andreas Naderlinger](http://www.softwareresearch.net/team/researchers/andreas-naderlinger/)), Dept. of CS, University of Salzburg, Austria.
+This project was realized for the graduate course ``Selected Topics in Software Engineering`` (Supervisor: [Dr. Andreas Naderlinger](http://www.softwareresearch.net/team/researchers/andreas-naderlinger/)), Dept. of CS, University of Salzburg, Austria.

 Further notes can be found [here](https://docs.google.com/document/d/1RymleWm07xmH_LnFB5_LOq7yFwj1wB7OvTax7AeAAUc/edit?usp=sharing).